Sri Lanka itineraries: 4 incredible routes to explore the island

 Haputale: 2 days

-4. Go off-track in the northeast
+4. Go off track in the northeast

 Allow at least 8 days

-Distance: 300km (186 miles)
+Distance: 300km

-This is the remotest of our itineraries, for those who want to shake off the surfer dudes and Instagrammers and get a deeper sense of rural Sri Lanka and the aftermath of its civil war.
+This is the most remote of our itineraries, for those who want to shake off the surfer dudes and Instagrammers and get a deeper sense of rural Sri Lanka and the aftermath of its civil war.
 Alongside the more surreal sights are some fabulous beaches, towering Hindu temples, ancient Buddhist stupas and superlative food.

 Trincomalee: 1 day